OSRS Mod Jed Scam Story

 Well well well… Who could have thought that a JMod (probably, highly likely, and almost 100% proof indicates that it was Mod Jed) would involve themselves in something this dirty?

 Even though they do players dirty by not launching mobile on iOS, removing free staking on Duel Arena, etc., but they also steal from their player-base.
 Fantastic isn’t it?

 So What Happened?

-As an article in “Newsweek” states, Mod Jed found himself right in the middle of a controversial situation.
+An article in “Newsweek” states, Mod Jed found himself right in the middle of a controversial situation.
 He was blamed for making decisions favorable to “ROT” – a clan that Mod Jed represented and simply stealing people’s wealth, even hacking accounts, sabotaging connections, and just being greedy.

-- His Jmod twitter account is suspended
+- His Jmod Twitter account is suspended

 At first, Mod Jed seemed to go aggressive on a clan named ‘Frontline’, a rival of “Reign of Terror” or “ROT” which the mod had represented.
-He plain out banned 20 accounts which were members of ‘Frontline’ with no apparent or clear reasoning.
+He plain out banned 20 accounts that were members of ‘Frontline’ with no apparent or clear reasoning.

 The members of ‘Frontline’ responded massively, they posted exposed videos on Youtube, called out Jagex, and pleaded to the RS community for support.
 However, nothing serious happened, no guilty people were found.
 This happened in late 2017, and things went quiet.
 But only temporarily.